ibm-ecosystem-engineering/envizi-workshop-2024/131-Capture-data-through-issue-management/readme.md

 ### Update Issue Status as SUBMITTED

-9. Now lets Update the status of the issue as it is resovled.
+10. Update the status of the issue to `SUBMITTED`.
+Lets do this using Kanban boards.
 Click on  `Boards` from right-hand corner on the issue page

 <img src="images/Envizi-DataManager-Issue-Board.png">

-10. Drag and drop the issue tile from `IN PROGRESS` column from Board to `SUBMITTED` column
+11. Drag and drop the issue tile from `IN PROGRESS` column from Board to `SUBMITTED` column

 <img src="images/Envizi-DataManager-Issue-Board-updated.png">

 ### Update Issue Status as Resolved

-11. The assignee will be notified on the status of the issue and can view the records loaded into Envizi Account
+12. As soon as the status update, system will send the email notifications with the status updates.
 <img src="images/Envizi-Issue-Capture-data-verified.png">

-12. Once verified the records, the System admin update of the issue status from `Submitted` to `Resolved`
+1. The System Admin or the user with IssueManager role, will verify the issue and the records loaded.
+Once satisifed with the issue status, the user will be change the status of the issue from `Submitted` to `Resolved`
 <img src="images/Envizi-Issues-Resolved.png">

 ### Issue Activity log

-13. Assigned user is notififed of the status change.
+14. Assigned user is notififed of the status change.
 Can also check activity log.

 <img src="images/Envizi-Issues-Done.png">